 How To Cut Fabric Straight

-Ever struggled squaring fabric?
+Ever wondered how to straighten fabric grain or struggled squaring fabric?
 Rest assured, you’re not alone!
 I’ve been living in the dark for ages and never got my fabric as straight as I wanted and needed it to be.
 Until I learned how to square up fabric just like professionals do through a super easy and simple method.

 If you’ve been following me for a while, you probably know my mom used to be a professional sewer and that she’s been sewing for over 56 years now (if you’re not, subscribe to my newsletter here).
 She knows all the tricks and tips the “old school “used to teach sewers back then.
 But she lacks the patience to teach me and I basically had to teach myself how to sew, instead of taking advantage of her skills and experience.

 So I was always hesitant to ask for advice (and to be honest too proud to) when I had troubles figuring things out, like how to square up fabric.
 I imagined there should be some sort of technique for cutting fabric on grain to get that perfectly cut fabric result but trying to figure it out myself just didn’t do the trick.
-So I finally caved and asked mom how to square up fabric and surprise!, she was more than happy to show me!
+So I finally caved and asked mom how to square up fabric and surprise!
+She was more than happy to show me!
+Lesson learned!

 How to square up fabric